aaaronic/emilylakehansen.com/README.md

 and Midway Journal among others.
 She received an MFA in creative writing from Georgia College and is currently a PhD candidate at Georgia State University.
-A receiptient of the 2022 Longleaf Poetry Fellowship and an Honorable Mention for the 2022 Limp Wrist Glitter Bomb Award, Emily lives in Atlanta where she serves as an instructor of English & Creative Writing at Agnes Scott College.
+A receiptient of the 2022 Longleaf Poetry Fellowship and an Honorable Mention for the 2022 Limp Wrist Glitter Bomb Award, Emily lives in Atlanta where teaches firsty-year writng and poetry at Agnes Scott College.

 ## Books
 [<img src="/assets/images/home_and_other_duty_stations.jpg" alt="Cover Image" />](https://kelsaybooks.com/products/home-and-other-duty-stations)